davidshtian/anthropic-cookbook-bedrock/README.md

-# Anthropic Cookbook
+# Anthropic Cookbook for Bedrock Users

-The Anthropic Cookbook provides code and guides designed to help developers build with Claude, providing copy-able code snippets that you can easily integrate into your own projects.
+The Anthropic Cookbook for Bedrock Users provides code and guides designed to help developers build with Claude 3 on AWS Bedrock, providing copy-able code snippets that you can easily integrate into your own projects.

 ## Prerequisites

-To make the most of the examples in this cookbook, you'll need an Anthropic API key (sign up for free [here](https://www.anthropic.com)).
+To make the most of the examples in this cookbook, you'll NOT need an Anthropic API key, but access to AWS Bedrock Claude 3 model.

 While the code examples are primarily written in Python, the concepts can be adapted to any programming language that supports interaction with the Anthropic API.